10 Powerful 2021 Goals for English Teachers to Ring In the New YearBy Camille Turner

 1. Get certified or upgrade your existing certification to 120+ hours.

-Let’s kick off this list of 2021 goals for English teachers with an essential one: certification.
+Let’s kick off this list of 2021 goals for English teachers with an essential one: TEFL certification.
 If you’re not already certified, consider getting a professional TEFL/TESOL certificate this year.
 A teaching certificate can grant you access to better jobs and higher pay.
 If you already have a certification, you can upgrade it to ensure that it contains 120+ hours of study, as 120 is the average number of credit hours that employers will want to see.
-Whether you plan to teach abroad or online, you can’t go wrong with a TEFL/TESOL certification!
+Whether you plan to teach abroad or online, you can’t go wrong with online TEFL certification!

 2. Enhance your resume with professional development.